codingcatgirl/choo/docs/transit/models.rst

 .. _`Model Serialization`: serializing.html

-.. py:class:: Updateable(Serializable)
+.. py:class:: Updateable

-    An object that can be updated.
+    A :py:class:`Serializable` that can be updated.
 It has information that can be incomplete or outdated.

     .. py:attribute:: last_update